5 Smart Ways to Build Equity on a Home

 Even if you don’t go for a complete refinancing, you can make some other contributions to pay off your mortgage early.
 Let’s say you got a bonus, or a piece of inheritance, you can direct that extra cash towards your mortgage.
 A few contributions like these applied towards your principal sum will significantly boost your home equity.

 Another way to do it is by increasing your monthly payments and requesting that the extra amount be applied towards your principal sum.
 It will also help you build equity, and a reassessment of your mortgage might even get you favorably adjusted rates.

 Some people find it useful to make bi-monthly payments.
 If you pay every two weeks, you will be making a total of 26 payments a year or 13 payments equal to your monthly amount.
 So you will be paying an extra month’s mortgage each year without straining your budget too much.
 It will also help you speed up your mortgage payment, boosting your home equity faster.

 Unlike value appreciation of the market, which you can’t contribute to, remodeling and renovating is something you can do to add value to your home.
 But you have to pick and choose what to renovate and refurbish to increase the value of your property.
 If you are investing much more than you will get in returns than that value, appreciation is useless to your home equity.

 You can use this calculator to run your own numbers.

 The Bottom Line

 Building your home equity is a brilliant way to make yourself a better financial future.
 Mortgage seems like a hard road because many people disregard home equity, and feel like they only genuinely own their home when it’s all paid off.
-But if you understand the value of home equity, you know it’s helping you build your asset.
+But if you understand the value of home equity, you know it’s helping you build your.